Fatboychummy-CC/Tamperer/.github/ISSUE_TEMPLATE/there-s-a-boog.md

 *Please include your config file.*
 *Please include the error.*
-***FOR FUCKS SAKES INCLUDE THE LINE NUMBER IN THE ERROR***
+***FOR FUCKS SAKES INCLUDE THE LINE NUMBER IN THE ERROR*** *Preferably including a screenshot of the error would be best.*

 **Expected behavior**
 A clear and concise description of what you expected to happen.